GoogleChrome/developer.chrome.com/site/en/docs/webstore/cws-dashboard-distribution/index.md

 {% Aside %}

-This enterprise feature is only available for Google Workspace domains where it has been enable by the domain administrator.
+This feature is only available for Google Workspace domains where it has been enable by the domain administrator.

 {% endAside %}